 At least one thing is clear, and that’s how the invention of tools and the use of fire changed our lives, i.e. cooking, allowed us migrate to colder areas, making cooking, with tools and fire, the true “success story” and the start to the Homo Sapiens Culture.
 By chopping and heating we softened and disinfected animals and fish to make it possible to metabolize, in areas where fruit and leaves weren’t always available.
 That’s not the case anymore.

 If we are so smart as to call ourselves Sapiens (wise) we sure don’t deal very wisely with the our pollution, and in particular animal sourced food production, a major cause of both pollution and disease.
 Today we have a choice to eat fewer animals almost anywhere on the Earth, so what is it really, that makes us eat so many animals?
-That’s an intriguing thought to me and not very Sapiens at all!
-The only thing I can come up with is that it is our culture and belief system.
+That’s an intriguing thought to me.
+Humans are not very Sapiens at all!
+Other spices are much more intelligent if you ask me.
+The only thing I can come up with is that it is our inherited, un questioned (by most) culture and belief system.
 We still believe we are carnivores and when the truth hits, it hits hard, often with disease.

 Sapiens?
-No, not wise at all and we are surly not all evil.
+No, not wise at all, and we are surly not all evil.
 I believe it’s just the normal human path from denial to acceptance, to change.
+It’s un-questioned habits.
 Many have gone from the dark zone of unawareness, into the grey zone of denial, and came out on the clear side of acceptance and change.
 Some need a kick to get there and often it’s spelled “disease”, or dis-ease.
 Ease of mind can only come when getting rid of the cause of dis-.

 I think the main reason we eat animals today is identity.
 Yes, it’s identification within a culture, not biological need.
 It goes way back, a deeply rooted culture over all continents, and as such not easily or quickly changed.
 It’s a culture of violence and war.
-We hate, yet we yet we support it, we are it!
+We hate, yet we support it, we are it!
+A culture of predators.

 We see ourselves, and therefore excuse ourselves, with being predators instead of prey and we blame our biology.
 But that’s not true.
 It’s a belief we have been given.
 Government buildings have statues of lions not cows.
 The flags have eagles on the emblem, not ducks or goats.
 The culture tells us it’s good to be a predator, but biologically we don’t need meat, we can choose.
 Do you want to kill?
 This choice is what many refuse to see, even if they hate violence, but say they have no choice.
 They live in denial, total denial, and it hurts, to the point of making us and our earth sick.